RafRod232/IT202-003/public_html/Project/Proposal.md

     - User will be directed to a landing page upon login
         - [ ] This is a protected page (non-logged in users shouldn’t have access)
         - [ ] This can be home, profile, a dashboard, etc
-- [ ] User will be able to logout
+- [ ] \(mm/dd/yyyy of completion) User will be able to logout
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
     - Logging out will redirect to login page
     - User should see a message that they’ve successfully logged out
     - Session should be destroyed (so the back button doesn’t allow them access back in)
-- [ ] Basic security rules implemented
+- [ ] \(mm/dd/yyyy of completion) Basic security rules implemented
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
     - Authentication:
         - [ ] Function to check if user is logged in
         - [ ] Function should be called on appropriate pages that only allow logged in users
     - Roles/Authorization:
         - [ ] Have a roles table (see below)
-- [ ] Basic Roles implemented
+- [ ] \(mm/dd/yyyy of completion) Basic Roles implemented
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
     - Have a Roles table	(id, name, description, is_active, modified, created)
     - Have a User Roles table (id, user_id, role_id, is_active, created, modified)
     - Include a function to check if a user has a specific role (we won’t use it for this milestone but it should be usable in the future)
-- [ ] Site should have basic styles/theme applied; everything should be styled
+- [ ] \(mm/dd/yyyy of completion) Site should have basic styles/theme applied; everything should be styled
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
     - I.e., forms/input, navigation bar, etc
-- [ ] Any output messages/errors should be “user friendly”
+- [ ] \(mm/dd/yyyy of completion) Any output messages/errors should be “user friendly”
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
     - Any technical errors or debug output displayed will result in a loss of points
-- [ ] User will be able to see their profile
+- [ ] \(mm/dd/yyyy of completion) User will be able to see their profile
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
     - Email, username, etc
-- [ ] User will be able to edit their profile
+- [ ] \(mm/dd/yyyy of completion) User will be able to edit their profile
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show
     - Changing username/email should properly check to see if it’s available before allowing the change
     - Any other fields should be properly validated
     - Allow password reset (only if the existing correct password is provided)